Filter by attributes

 Attract pollinators to your rain garden in late summer with these beautiful flowers.
 The long-horned bee Melissodes denticulata specializes on this plant.

-Eastern Blazing Star (Liatris scariosa)
+Cylindrical Blazing Star (Liatris cylindracea)